tiger762/STM8S103/README.md

 Saleae Logic Analyzer (About $7 each) -- to see up to 8 channels of digital waveform.
 EXTREMELY useful for debugging I2C.
 Seriously...
 PL2303 USB-to-serial cable/converter (about $2 each) -- to be able to "print" from the microcontroller to a minicom terminal

-I like to use a Raspberry Pi
+I like to use a Raspberry Pi also with an NRF24L01 to act as server / recipient of the remote sensor data.
+On the RPi, I can store the data to MySQL database or at the very least, do the "heavy lifting" of converting raw temp/press to calibrated temp/press.